 Our thoughts and prayers are with our UCLA colleagues and students with the recent shootings at UCLA.
 Although the details are not fully known at this time, you or others you know may be wanting or needing support in response to this tragic event.
 We at SCS are here to help.

-Please contact us at 213-740-7711 to make an appointment for yourself or a group that you belong to who may want to meet with a professional counselor.
+Please contact Student Health Services at (213) 740-WELL (9355) to make an appointment for yourself or a group that you belong to who may want to meet with a professional counselor.

 Common Responses to Traumatic Events